HollowMan6/02239-Data-Security/Report-access-control.md

 The implementation of the role-based access control mechanism has successfully met the following requirements:

 - Development of the role-based access control mechanism prototype that simulates the running of role-based access control requirements for our users.
+This AC mechanism is also dynamically handled by the users table.

-- Specification of the role hierarchy in the database.
+- Roles hierarchy are store in the database as an access control matrix using their respective permissions.

 - Incorporation of modifications to the role-based access control prototypes to reflect changes in company personnel.

-- Addition of `ClientRole.java` that handles the changes on the Role-Based implementation after filling up the role column in the user table.
-This test aims to verify the access control list's compliance with updated policy settings for users B, G, and H.
+- Addition of `ClientRole.java` to test the Role-Based implementation and company changes, by handling the updated policy settings for users B, G, H, I.

-However, both of the above mechanisms fall short in addressing two issues.
-Firstly, there is no registration API so users are inserted manually into the database, after which both of the clients are tested on them.
-Secondly, there is no proper UI for the registration of users, which hampers the practical usability of our application.
+However, for practical purposes, our design choices fall short in two aspects.
+Firstly, there is no persistence in the database, meaning our implementation inserts users manually into the database during every initialization, after which both of the clients are tested.
+Secondly, there is no proper UI for the registration of users, which makes our application more difficult to navigate for not-expert users.

 ### Run the project